b-Rocks2718/JPEB-compiler/README.md

  - Dereferencing global variables does not work correctly.
 In order to dereference global variable, create a temp local variable.
  - Functions that consume too much stack space will not compile.
 For now, just split things into smaller functions.
  - `void` hasn't been implemented yet.
 For functions that don't return anything, just declare an `int` return type.
+ - Declaring global variables `static` doesn't actually do anything, so be careful with name collisions.
+Similarly, the assembler treats all labels as global.
  - Error reporting for the parser sucks.
 If you make a syntax error, it will not tell you where.
 Sorry.

 Older features, like control flow, are pretty thoroughly tested.
 Newer features, like pointer and arrays, are still kind of buggy.